-Migrate any custom scripts or default scripts that you have modified to the script directory of your IDM 7 instance.
+Migrate any custom scripts or default scripts that you have modified to the script directory of your IDM 7.1 instance.
 In general, custom and customized scripts should be located in the openidm/script directory of your existing IDM deployment.

 For custom scripts, review "Incompatible Changes" in the Release Notes.
-If you are confident that the scripts will work as intended on IDM 7, copy these scripts to the new instance.
+If you are confident that the scripts will work as intended on IDM 7.1, copy these scripts to the new instance.

-If you modified a default IDM script, compare the default versions of the IDM 6.5 and IDM 7 scripts.
+If you modified a default IDM script, compare the default versions of the IDM 7.0.x and IDM 7.1 scripts.
 If nothing has changed between the default versions, review your customizations against "Incompatible Changes" in the Release Notes.
 If you are confident that your changes will work as intended on the new version, copy the customized scripts to the new script directory.

-If a default script has changed since the IDM 6.5 release, test that your customizations work with the new default script before porting your changes to that new script.
+If a default script has changed since the IDM 7.0.x release, test that your customizations work with the new default script before porting your changes to that new script.
+The following default scripts have changed in IDM 7.1: